 - 1 tbsp sea salt

-- Pour and combine all ingredients in a mason jar or other glass container.
+- Combine all ingredients in a mason jar or other glass container.
 Stir or cover the jar with a lid and shake to thoroughly combine.
 Store in a cool, dry place.

 - As with most spices, this tastes better the fresher it is, so try not to let it sit in storage for too long (it probably won’t be hard to as it’s so delicious).
 6 month air tight storage in the pantry or a cool, dark place is recommended.
 If you’re in a humid climate, you can store it in the fridge.